Tanjim-Jahan-Joy/Biometric-Attendance-System/README.md

-Follow the instruction for setup Biometric Attendance System
+Follow the instruction for setuping the Biometric Attendance System project